brianclogan/dusk-recording/README.md

 ## How it works

-This package works by loading a browser plugin, which in turns creates a new (pinned) tab in the browser, then it initializes the screenrecording and then executes the test as usual.
+This package works by loading a browser plugin, which in turns creates a new (pinned) tab in the browser, then it initializes the recording and then executes the test as usual.

-Once the tests are finished, based on the configuration it will 'download' the screenrecording from the tab created by the browser extension.
+Once the tests are finished, based on the configuration it will 'download' the recording from the tab created by the browser extension.

 ## TODO